Approaching the Job Market

 Teaching Development Program

-CTL’s new Teaching Development Program (TDP) allows Columbia doctoral students to cultivate, document, and articulate their teaching development across the arc of their graduate school career.
+CTL’s Teaching Development Program (TDP) allows Columbia doctoral students to cultivate, document, and articulate their teaching development across the arc of their graduate school career.
 Graduate students can participate in the TDP program on either of two tracks: Foundational or Advanced.
-Completion of a TDP track earns a letter outlining track competencies and certifying completion from the CTL.
-Completion is also noted on Columbia transcripts for doctoral students in Arts and Sciences departments.
+Completion of a TDP track earns a letter outlining track competencies and certifying completion from the CTL, and is noted on Columbia transcripts for doctoral students in Arts and Sciences as well as SEAS departments.
 Advanced Track participants build digital teaching portfolios on a WordPress platform supported by CTL and hosted at Columbia.
 Learn more.

 Writing a Teaching Statement

 Are you drafting a teaching statement for the academic job market?
-In this two-part series, you will have a hands-on opportunity to gather ideas and draft effective components of your teaching statement.
-In part one, learn the elements of a strong teaching statement and engage in activities to kick-start the writing process.
-In part two, share full drafts with peers for feedback and suggestions.
+In this workshop, you will have a hands-on opportunity to gather ideas and draft effective components of your teaching statement.
+Learn the elements of a strong teaching statement and engage in activities to kick-start the writing process.
 Check for upcoming workshops.

 Writing a Diversity Statement

 Diversity statements are becoming increasingly common in the academic job application process, but what are they and how do you write one?
 In this workshop, learn about the components of a reflective and thoughtful diversity statement, see sample statements, and brainstorm your first draft.
-If you have already started on a diversity statement and would like some feedback, bring copies for individual or peer feedback.
 Check for upcoming workshops.

 Building Your Portfolio